bmwcarit/Emma/doc/readme-emma.md

 ## Process
 Using the Mapfile Analyser is a two step process.
 The first step is to extract the required information from the mapfiles and save it to .csv files.
-This is done with the `emma.py` script.
+This is done with the `Emma.py a` script.
 The second step is to visualise the data.
 This document explains the first part only, the visualisation is documented in the Emma visualiser readme document.

 ## Limitations
 The Emma is only suitable for analyzing projects where the devices have a single linear physical address space: